OpenSpace/codegen/README.md

 If any enum in the file was marked with the `codegen::map(abc)` attribute the function `codegen::map<myspace::ABC>` is available that returns the corresponding type to the passed in value.

 If any enum is marked with with `codegen::stringify()` attribute, the `toString` and `fromString` methods are created with allow the enum values to be converted to and from std representations repectively.

+If a function `abc` was marked with the `codegen::luawrap` attribute, the generated file will contain a namespace `codegen::lua` with a struct `Abc` in it that contains all of the information about the marked function.

 ## Root struct